de1phi48/yii2-rights/README.md

 Don't use this module =)

-The module is under development, but I need your help to make it better.
+The module is under development, but I work to make it better.

 install
 --------